 - violent, unstable, or tumultuous home life

 Hyperactivity and neurological problems can also cause antisocial behavior.
-Youth with attention deficit hyperactivity disorder (ADHD) have been found to be at a of developing antisocial behavior.
+Youth with attention deficit hyperactivity disorder (ADHD) have been found to be at a

 What are the symptoms of antisocial behavior in children?